Is tree planting really the best way of fighting climate change?

 … planted forests still can’t hold a candle to the carbon storage of natural forests – even after decades.

-In other words, protecting intact forests first is still our best option.
+In other words, forest protection is still our best option.

 So ignore all the catchy slogans.

 Better to keep a forest safe rather than try to bring back a pale imitation of it later.

 Half the benefit… and twice the loss